 Danny “the Digger” Herman presenting the Ketef hinnom tombs on “The Watchman” show –

 Touring Ketef Hinnom Tombs

-The burial caves are accessed from the Menachem Begin heritage center and are open to all.
-The repository that yielded most of the finds is part of cave 25, which is right under the Apse of St. Andew’s church.
-Most of the finds coming from the caves are on display in a reconstructed tomb exhibit in the archeological wing of the Israel Museum.
-The inscribed amulets are presented separately, with magnifying glasses.
+The burial caves can be accessed from the Menachem Begin Heritage Center and are open to all.
+The repository that yielded the most finds is part of Cave 25, right under the Apse of St. Andrew’s church.
+Most of the finds from the caves are on display in a reconstructed tomb exhibit in the archeological wing of the Israel Museum.
+The inscribed amulets are presented separately with magnifying glasses.